 Personal Data shall be kept in a form which permits identification of Data Subjects for no longer than is necessary for the purposes for which the Personal Data is processed.
-This means that our school must, wherever possible, store Personal Data in a way that limits or prevents identification of the Data Subject.
+This means that Pembrokeshire County Council must, wherever possible, store Personal Data in a way that limits or prevents identification of the Data Subject.